-Pitch talks
+Pitch Talks

 The pitch talks predominantly delved into deep learning and machine learning, culminating in the announcement of a new groundbreaking paper by Jeroen de Ridder’s team at UMC Utrecht.
 Their paper, “Ultra-fast deep-learned CNS tumor classification during surgery”, was published in Nature on the same afternoon.
 The paper describes a revolutionary AI technology that allows neurosurgeons to determine the type of brain tumor within 1.5 hours, significantly expediting the decision-making process during surgery.